unraid/docs/docs/unraid-os/manual/vm-management.md

 access directly will appear to be frozen (blinking cursor, but no visible response to keyboard input).
 It does not matter if you are using on-board graphics for the console compared to a discrete GPU for the pass through to a VM or not.
-With OVMF, however, VGA isn\'t utilized, therefore arbitration isn\'t needed and therefore your console graphics will remain intact.
+With OVMF, however, VGA isn't utilized, therefore arbitration isn't needed and therefore your console graphics will remain intact.
 Note that not all GPUs support OVMF as OVMF requires UEFI support on your GPU.

 ## Help!
-Failed to set iommu for container: Operation not permitted {#help_failed_to_set_iommu_for_container_operation_not_permitted}
+Failed to set iommu for container: Operation not permitted

 If you are getting the above message when trying to assign a graphics device to a VM, it is most likely that your device is in an IOMMU group